Polar bear: Captivity

 Polar bears have been trained to perform in circuses.
 Bears in general, being large, powerful, easy to train and human-like in form, were widespread in circuses, and the white coat of polar bears made them particularly attractive.
 Circuses helped change the polar bear's image from a fearsome monster to something more comical.
 Performing polar bears were used in 1888 by Circus Krone in Germany and later in 1904 by the Bostock and Wombwell Menagerie in England.
 Circus director Wilhelm Hagenbeck trained up to 75 polar bears to slide into a large tank through a chute.
 He began performing with them in 1908 and they had a particularly well-received show at the Hippodrome in London.
 Other circus tricks performed by polar bears involved tightropes, balls, roller skates and motorcycles.
 One of the most famous polar bear trainers in the second half of the twentieth century was the East German Ursula Böttcher, whose small stature contrasted with that of the large bears.
-Starting in the late 20th century, most polar bear acts were retired and the use of these bears for the circus is now prohibited in the US.
+Starting in the late 20th century, most polar bear acts were retired, and the use of these bears for the circus is prohibited in the US.

 Several captive polar bears gained celebrity status in the late 20th and early 21st century, notably Knut of the Berlin Zoological Garden, who was rejected by his mother and had to be hand-reared by zookeepers.
 Another bear, Binky of the Alaska Zoo in Anchorage, became famous for attacking two visitors who got too close.
 Captive polar bears may pace back and forth, a stereotypical behaviour.
 In one study, they were recorded to have spent 14 percent of their days pacing.
 Gus of the Central Park Zoo was prescribed Prozac by a therapist for constantly swimming in his pool.
 To reduce stereotypical behaviours, zookeepers provide the bears with enrichment items to trigger their play behaviour.
 In sufficiently warm conditions, algae concentrated in the medulla of their fur's guard hairs may cause zoo polar bears to appear green.